LeeTovetz/project-maven/README.md

 **Mini-project 01 on the topic: Maven by JavaRush University.**<br>

- Task: You need to make an executable JAR file with the game in JavaFX through the graphics engine from JavaRush.<br>
+ Task: You need to make an executable JAR file with the game <br>
+ in JavaFX through the graphics engine from JavaRush.<br>

 To do this:<br>
 - Make a fork from the repository;